polterguy/aista-jekyll/README.md

 ```

 The `remote_theme` parts needs to be exactly as above, the rest is intended for configuring your site, and include
-Google Analytics tracking codes, MWR (Most Wanted Response, a link on your site being the most important navigation hyperlink),
+Google Analytics tracking codes, MWR (_"Most Wanted Response"_, a link on your site being the most important navigation hyperlink),
 and navigation sections, etc. The navigation sections becomes a navbar that you can toggle at the top of your page
 using a hamburger button.